knewplay/book-programming-essential/computer-fundamentals/chapter3.md

     PRINT "The number is positive."
 ```

 But what if it's not?
-We need another check, and that's where elif proves useful.
+We need another check, and that's where **else if** proves useful.
 It's like saying, "if the previous conditions weren't met, then check this."

 If the number is less than zero, it's negative: